opsschool/curriculum/boot_process_101.rst

 There are a few common bootloaders.
 We'll discuss the GRand Unified Bootloader (GRUB), a bootloader used by many Linux distributions today.

-GRUB is a "chain bootloader" initializes itself in stages.
+GRUB is a "chain bootloader" that initializes itself in stages.
 These stages are:

 * *Stage 1* - This is the very tiny application that can exist in that first part of the drive.
 It exists to load the next, larger part of GRUB.